enajski/junglespec/README.md

 `lein git-deps`

-Open a terminal and type `lein repl` to start a Clojure REPL (interactive prompt).

 `conj.clj` has the example composition from the talk.
+Eval it it your favourite editor or in the REPL to play.

 This depends on having breakbeat and ragga samples as wav files.
+These are not bundled in the repo, you can download them separately [https://enajski.pl/junglespec_samples.zip](HERE).
+Change the paths of `ragga-sounds` and `breaks` accordingly.

 ### Web